vsoch/forward/README.md

 ### Notebook password

-If you have not set up notebook authentication before, you will need to set a password via `jupyter notebook password` on sherlock.
+If you have not set up notebook authentication before, you will need to set a password via `jupyter notebook password` on your cluster resource.
 Make sure to pick a secure password!

 ## Usage